Robot Calibration (Laser Tracker)

 For example, Faro provides a free application called “Tracker Utilities”.
 This application can initialize the laser tracker and perform some health checks, among other things.

-To initialize the tracker we should start the “Tracker Utilities” application, connect using the tracker IP, then, select “Startup Checks”.
-When the tracker initializes, we should place a 1.5’’ SMR target in the “home” position before initialization.
+To initialize the tracker you should start the “Tracker Utilities” application, connect using the tracker IP, then, select “Startup Checks”.
+When the tracker initializes, you should place a 1.5’’ SMR target in the “home” position before initialization.
 Otherwise, the green light will flash after initialization and the measurements will not be valid.

-Once the initialization is done we should read the “Startup complete” message, as shown in the following image.
+Once the initialization is done you should read the “Startup complete” message, as shown in the following image.

-If we experience problems with the tracker, we can run some health checks by pressing “Health Checks…”.
+If you experience problems with the tracker, you can run some health checks by pressing “Health Checks…”.
 The next two images show a success check and a failed check respectively.
 Sometimes, problems are solved after reconnecting the cables and rebooting the laser tracker.

-Finally, we can use the “Measure pad” to take some measurements.
+Finally, you can use the “Measure pad” to take some measurements.
 The laser tracker can follow a target and measure the XYZ position at a rate of 1000 Hz.
-If we set 1 sample per point and continuous trigger the tracker will record 1000 measurements per second in a CSV file.
+If you set 1 sample per point and continuous trigger the tracker will record 1000 measurements per second in a CSV file.